Intelligence: Intelligence quotient (IQ)

 There have been various attempts to quantify intelligence via psychometric testing.
 Prominent among these are the various Intelligence Quotient (IQ) tests, which were first developed in the early 20th century to screen children for intellectual disability.
 Over time, IQ tests became more pervasive, being used to screen immigrants, military recruits, and job applicants.
 As the tests became more popular, belief that IQ tests measure a fundamental and unchanging attribute that all humans possess became widespread.

 An influential theory that promoted the idea that IQ measures a fundamental quality possessed by every person is the theory of General Intelligence, or g factor.
 The g factor is a construct that summarizes the correlations observed between an individual's scores on a range of cognitive tests.

 Today, most psychologists agree that IQ measures at least some aspects of human intelligence, particularly the ability to thrive in an academic context.
 However, many psychologists question the validity of IQ tests as a measure of intelligence as a whole.
+Studies in which people complete repeated cognitive assessments over 36-93 days indicate that the results of studies using single snapshot assessments of cognitive functioning should be interpreted with caution.

 There is debate about the heritability of IQ, that is, what proportion of differences in IQ test performance between individuals are explained by genetic or environmental factors.
 The scientific consensus is that genetics does not explain average differences in IQ test performance between racial groups.